narduzz2/ultralytics/docs/en/modes/track.md

 ### TrackTrack

 [TrackTrack](https://openaccess.thecvf.com/content/CVPR2025/papers/Shim_Focusing_on_Tracks_for_Online_Multi-Object_Tracking_CVPR_2025_paper.pdf) (Shim et al., CVPR 2025) is a track-focused online multi-object tracker.
-Unlike ByteTrack and BoT-SORT which primarily look at matching from the detection side TrackTrack reasons from each track's perspective and combines multiple cues in a single cost matrix.
+Unlike ByteTrack and BoT-SORT which primarily look at matching from the detection side, TrackTrack reasons from each track's perspective and combines multiple cues in a single cost matrix.
 It introduces two main ideas on top of standard tracking-by-detection:

 - **Track-Perspective-Based Association (TPA):** a multi-cue cost combining HMIoU (IoU modulated by vertical overlap), cosine ReID distance, confidence-projection distance, and corner-angle distance.
 The assignment is solved iteratively with a threshold that relaxes at each iteration, so high-quality matches are locked in first and harder pairs are revisited with looser gates.
 Low-confidence detections and detections recovered from a looser secondary NMS pass (`D_del`) are added to the cost with penalty terms so they can still rebind lost tracks without stealing strong matches.
 - **Track-Aware Initialization (TAI):** before spawning a new track, candidate detections are suppressed if they heavily overlap an existing track or a stronger detection.
 This greatly reduces duplicate IDs in crowded scenes.